awsdocs/amazon-eventbridge-user-guide/doc_source/policy-keys-eventbridge.md

 |  <pre>{<br />    "source": [ "aws.ec2", "aws.ecs" ]<br />}</pre>  |  No  |
 |  <pre>{<br />    "detail-type": [ "AWS API Call via CloudTrail" ]<br />}</pre>  |  No  |

-## Example 3: Define a Source and a DetailType That Can Be Used in an Event Pattern<a name="events-pattern-detail-type"></a>
+## Example: Define a Source and a DetailType That Can Be Used in an Event Pattern<a name="events-pattern-detail-type"></a>

 The following policy allows events only from the `aws.ec2` source with DetailType equal to `EC2 instance state change notification`\.